 Live Births in Canadian Metropolitan Areas

-In 2022, one out of 5.6 children in Canada were born in Toronto, which saw 62,463 live births that year.
+The latest officially released data, from 2022, shows that one out of 5.6 children in Canada were born in Toronto, which saw 62,463 live births that year.
 It was followed by Manitoba where 42,331 babies were born and Vancouver with 23,124 live births.

 The lowest numbers of births within the metropolitan areas were in Belleville, Ontario where only 1,088 babies were born in 2022.
 Thunder Bay and Peterborough, also in Ontario, recorded low numbers, too, with 1,119 and 1,185 live births, respectively.